johnhalz/odyssey/docs/api_docs/usage.md

 # API Usage & Documentation

 Odyssey has an extensive REST API that gives developers the ability to integrate it into apps of their choosing.
-The full documentation of this api is available at: http://localhost:8000/api/schema/swagger-ui/
+The full documentation of this api will be available at: http://localhost:8000/api/schema/swagger-ui/

 We highly recommend to use the OpenAPI document to to manage creation of your API clients!

 ## Usage the API in Other Languages